HiroshiLab/Building-Gene-Trees-workshop-1/README.md

           mv ADH_Athaliana_vs_Athaliana_BLresults2.txt ADH_Athaliana_vs_Athaliana_BLresults.txt

       f.
-Notes:
+Notes on BLAST output:
       output format 6 is ‘tabular’:

-      qseqid (Query Seq-id); sseqid (Subject Seq-id); pident (Percentage of identical matches); length (Alignment length); mismatch (Number of mismatches); gapopen (Number of gap openings); qstart (Start of alignment in query); qend (End of alignment in query); sstart (Start of alignment in subject); send (Start of alignment in subject); evalue (Expect value- number of matches expected in database by chance- random background); bitscore (Bit score- natural log of the alignment score- estimates magnitude of search space needed to find this sequence by chance.
+          qseqid (Query Seq-id); sseqid (Subject Seq-id); pident (Percentage of identical matches); length (Alignment length); mismatch (Number of mismatches); gapopen (Number of gap openings); qstart (Start of alignment in query); qend (End of alignment in query); sstart (Start of alignment in subject); send (Start of alignment in subject);

+          evalue (Expect value- number of matches expected in database by chance- random background); bitscore (Bit score- natural log of the alignment score- estimates magnitude of search space needed to find this sequence by chance.
 A bit score of 30 means you need a sequence of length 2^30 to find the query sequence by chance)

   5. Get lists of BLAST matches and then get the protein sequences for those genes using awk